-LanguageCert Test of English (LTE) is an international English test and therefore it is intended that there will be a mix of accents (i.e., North American, 'standard' or regional British, Australasian, etc.) in test materials.
+LANGUAGECERT® Test of English (LTE) is an international English test and therefore it is intended that there will be a mix of accents (i.e., North American, 'standard' or regional British, Australasian, etc.) in test materials.

-The Listening component of the LTE qualification consists of four task types.
+The Listening component of the LTE Listening & Reading examination consists of four task types.